silverbulletmd/silverbullet/website/Frontmatter.md

+---
+status: Complete
+tags: meta
+---
 Frontmatter is a common format to attach additional metadata (data about data) to markdown documents.

 In SilverBullet, there are multiple ways to attach [[Metadata]] to a page; frontmatter is one of them.

 You create it by starting your markdown document with `---` followed by [[YAML]] encoded attributes and then ending with `---` again.
 Followed by the regular body of your document.
+This very page contains some frontmatter, click on it to see the underlying code.

-Here is an example:
+Here is another example:

     ---
     status: Draft